-The school reserves the right to suspend students if the required tuition fee is not paid in accordance to the Ministry of Education rules and regulations.
+The school reserves the right to suspend students if the required tuition fee is not paid following the Ministry of Education rules and regulations.

-Suspension may be for an agreed period and may be 'internal' i.e. supervised isolation within school, or 'external', where the student spends the agreed period at home or at another place as agreed with the parents, e.g. to provide a period of intensive counseling or assessment to help determine the next steps.
+Suspension may be for an agreed period and may be 'internal' i.e. supervised isolation within the school, or 'external', where the student spends the agreed period at home or another place as agreed with the parents, e.g. to provide a period of intensive counseling or assessment to help determine the next steps.